foxbit19/ceh-notes/extra/good_to_know.md

 - presentation tier - user interface
 - logic tier - coordinates apps, commands
 - data tier - storage

+Tier-1: Developer machines - image creation, testing and accreditation

+Tier-2: Testing and accreditation systems - verification and validation of image contents, signing images and sending them to the registries

+Tier-3: Registries - storing images and disseminating images to the orchestrators based on requests

+Tier-4: Orchestrators - transforming images into containers and deploying containers to hosts

+Tier-5: Hosts - operating and managing containers as instructed by the orchestrator

 ## PKI
 - Certificate authority (CA) - stores, issues and signs the digital certificates;